 When asked what it takes to be successful, during an interview she had with The New York Times in her 80s, she said…

 “You can’t just be you.
 You have to double yourself.
 You have to read books on subjects you know nothing about.
 You have to travel to places you never thought of traveling.

 You have to meet every kind of person and endlessly stretch what you know.
 There were and are so many talented women in the advertising business, and the real wonder is why they aren’t all running worldwide agencies of their own.
 I’m looking into that.”

 What an absolute icon.

 Okay, Posse, that wraps our 2-part series of the Iconic Women Who Shaped Copywriting!

 I hope you enjoyed this flashback through history and loved learning more about these absolute powerhouse women.

-- Another woman who penned one of the most recognizable beer advertisements of all time…
+- A woman who broke through tons of race & gender norms while simultaneously creating some of the most recognizable brand slogans of all time…

 Until next time, I’m Alex – ciao for now!